fcrozatier/choco-ui/README.md

 # Choco UI

-A Svelte UI-kit providing you building blocks for composable, extendable, reactive, SSR-ready UI components, headless classes and mixins.
+A UI-kit for Svelte 5 providing you with building blocks for composable, extendable, reactive, SSR-ready UI components and headless classes.

 ## Getting Started